aljanabim/nats-ros-connector/README.md

 ## Examples

 The NATS ROS Connector includes an example which demonstrates bi-directional messaging between two clients `ClientA` and `ClientB`.
 Each client is meant run on separate machine with distinct ROS Cores.
 With a NATS Server that's accessible to both clients, it's possible to bridge the networking gap between the clients and enable bi-directional communication.
 The example can scale to as many number of clients and topics as the network bandwidth and the NATS Server can handle.
-The messaging layout in the example is follows:
+The messaging and services layout in the example is follows:

 -   `ClientA` publishes a topic called `clientA_talker` of msg type `std_msgs/Header` and subscribers to a topic called `clientA_listener` of msg type `std_msgs/String`.
--   `ClientA` advertises a service called `trigger_clientA` and creates a service proxy to `trigger_clientB` both services of service type `std_srvs/Trigger`.
 -   `ClientB` publishes a topic called `clientA_listener` of msg type `std_msgs/Header` and subscribers to a topic called `clientA_listener` of msg type `std_msgs/String`.
+-   `ClientA` advertises a service called `trigger_clientA` of service type `std_srvs/Trigger` and creates a service proxy to `trigger_clientB` of service type `std_srvs/SetBool`.
--   `ClientB` advertises a service called `trigger_clientB` and creates a service proxy to `trigger_clientA` both services of service type `std_srvs/Trigger`.
+-   `ClientB` advertises a service called `trigger_clientB` of service type `std_msgs/SetBool` and creates a service proxy to `trigger_clientA` of service type `std_srvs/Trigger`.

 ```mermaid
 graph TB